akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The first formal dinner was also the King’s farewell.
 Henry would leave for Normandy within the week, and the court had gathered in the Great Hall to honour him.

-Beatrice sat near the foot of the table, surrounded by ladies, some of whom spoke over her and around her as if she weren’t there.
+Beatrice sat near the foot of the table, a small island in a sea of silk-clad women and whispered judgments.
 The array of knives and spoons was bewildering.
 Trying to remember her lessons, she reached for the wrong one—a fish knife for the meat course—and a titter ran down the table.

 Lady Margaret, from beside her, quietly: “The other one.
 The broader blade, girl.”

 Beatrice switched, face burning.
 Across the hall, Avice whispered something to Eustacia.
 Both laughed, watching the comedy.

-Godfrey, seated on the dais, by the King's high table, caught her eye.
-He didn’t smile.
-Didn’t wave.
+Then Beatrice caught Godfrey’s eye.
+He was seated on the dais among his half‑brothers—Robert of Gloucester, broad and quiet as an idle siege tower; Richard of Lincoln, leaning in to hear some jest.
+Godfrey did not smile.
+Did not wave.
 Just… looked.
-And somehow, that was enough to anchor her against the swelling tide of fears.
+And somehow, that was enough.

+At the high table, the King sat flanked by Queen Matilda and the young heir, William Adelin, who was trying to balance a spoon on his nose.
+Matilda gently removed it.
+Robert de Beaumont, the King’s most trusted advisor, leaned across to murmur something that made Henry’s jaw tighten.
+Roger of Salisbury, the bishop‑chancellor, watched the exchange with the stillness of a spider at the edge of its web.

+Nearby, William de Warenne spoke in low tones to Eustace of Boulogne.
+Their eyes followed the servants, not the King.

 Then the King rose.
-Following muffled noise of everyone else standing, the hall fell silent.
+With a muffled scrape of benches, the hall stood.

 “I leave for Normandy within the week,” Henry said, his voice carrying to the rafters.
 “The Queen will govern in my absence.
 She is my mouth, my hands, my heart.
 What she commands, I command.
 What she forbids, I forbid.”

-He looked at Matilda, who inclined her head to acknowledge his grace.
+Matilda inclined her head.
+The hall held its breath.

 “I call for your loyalty—paying such to her to do so to me.
 And to my son William Adelin, who shall one day rule after me.”
 His gaze swept the room, resting for a moment on the cluster of knights where Sir Guy stood.
 “Those who serve me faithfully will be rewarded.
 Those who do not will learn that I have a long hand, even reaching across the water.”